sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 During those years, I had the privilege of presenting on diverse mathematical topics—statistics, linear algebra, numerical linear algebra, and even Convex Optimization!
 <br>
 <br>
-One day, a curious mind (and cherished colleague ⭐^^⭐) posed two fundamental questions that would spark this entire intellectual journey - "Why linear algebra?
+One day, a curious mind (and cherished colleague of mine ⭐^^⭐) posed two fundamental questions that would spark this entire intellectual journey - "Why linear algebra?
 Why matrices?"
 Those simple yet profound questions became the catalyst for everything you'll read here.
 <br>
 <br>
 This work is dedicated to those brilliant team members who illuminated my days at Samsung.